ciaeric/ciaeric.github.io/_posts/2019-02-06-selfservice-power-bi.md

 2. people think generate a table in Power BI should be much simpler than in Excel, if they can't move/calculate any cell as they used to do in Excel, they started to deny Power BI

-If some senior managers buy in above "Self Service" idea, then.....you can tell the result.
+If some senior leaders buy in above "Self Service" idea, then.....you can tell the result.

 ---

-My understanding of "Self Service" Power BI includes two parts: One is more from consumer point of view, they don't see a static report from SSRS or spreadsheets.
+My understanding of "Self Service" Power BI includes two parts: One is more from consumer point of view, they will have a much better experince from Power BI report than static report from SSRS or spreadsheets.
 They can consume the insights, slice data, drill down to the detail, interact with the visuals, export them and even save the report as a PowerPoint file to present if they prefer paper.
 The other one is in field analysts extract adhoc data or design a simple visual report from existing dataset, and based on my experience, simple visual reports not always end well due to more complicated analysis requirements.
 You may question analysts can learn DAX to do their analysis as well, I will explain later.

-When I draft one first version of training deck, I put below content in it on purpose.
-It seems like to clarify BI's responsibility, but my idea is to show that there are lots of skills needed to develop a Power BI report if they like to use data from source system of a data warehouse
+When I draft the first version of training deck, I put below content in it on purpose.
+It seems like to clarify BI's responsibility, but my idea is to show that there are lots of skills needed to develop a Power BI report if they like to use data from source system or a data warehouse

 ![screenshot1](/img/post11/image2.png)